-It is every man’s obligation to put back into the world at least the equivalent of what he takes out of it” Albert Einstein
+It is every man’s obligation to put back into the world at least the equivalent of what he takes out of it

-If this is your belief and you have contemplated starting a private foundation to be able to control how the money is spent, then this post will hopefully expose you to a better way to fulfill your “obligation”.
-Starting a private foundation can involve substantial start up costs and administrative expanses, such as the yearly filling of a Form 990-PF as well as a major time commitment.
-We believe that there is a better way to accomplish this charitable desire than a private foundation.
+If this is your belief and you have contemplated starting a private foundation to be able to control how the money is spent, then this post will hopefully expose you to a potentially better way to fulfill your “obligation”.
+Starting a private foundation can involve substantial start up costs and administrative expenses, such as the yearly filling of a Form 990-PF as well as a major time commitment.
+We believe that there may be a better way to accomplish this charitable desire than a private foundation.

 That way is a Donor Advised Fund (DAF): The Formal definition: A donor advised fund is a charitable giving vehicle wherein an individual, family or corporation makes an irrevocable, tax-deductible contribution of personal assets to a charity and at any time thereafter can recommend grant distributions to qualified charitable organizations.

 In English, you can give money to this account which will be used to support your favorite charities now and into the future.
 The money once donated can not be recovered from the charity and thus, you can take a deduction on your tax return in the year the money was given.

 The account can also take donations in marketable securities (think stocks and bonds) and even hard to sell real estate properties.
 If the asset has appreciated in value above it’s cost, then you are able to avoid paying the capital gains tax.

 Their are numerous benefits to this arrangement.
 The first being that you do not need to be Bill Gates to create a Donor Advised Fund.
 You can start with as little as a $10,000.
 It allows the donor to be able to make a tax deduction in one year and then later decide on the best choice of charities.
 You can make a single contribution to the fund and still benefit multiple charities while only requiring one tax substantiation letter.
 Your CPA will thank you.